m1k1yas/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. **chown** - changes the owner of a file
 5. **touch** - creates empty file
 6. **chmod** - adds permission
+7. **chmod --refernce** - copy file permissions from one file to another file
 '''